-The Custom Position placement that comes with Advanced Ads Pro is great if there isn’t any other pre defined placement for the position where you want to inject your ad into.
+The Custom Position placement that comes with Advanced Ads Pro is excellent if there isn’t any other pre-defined placement for the position you want to inject your ad into.

 This placement also allows you to place a new HTML tag where the ad should show up.
-This is useful when you want to target positions that are defined within your theme options and allow you to enter custom HTML.
+This is useful when you want to target positions defined within your theme options and allow you to enter custom HTML.

-The Custom Position Placement has two modes:
+This Placement has two modes:

-1. Place the ad near existing elements using the element selector
+Placing the ad near existing elements using the element selector

 - Enable this mode and click on the select position button, which will forward you to the frontend of your website.

-- Once an element is selected, you should be forwarded to the placement page again and the selector should be written into the appropriate field.
+- Once an element is selected, you should be forwarded to the placement page again, and the selector should be written into the appropriate field.

 - Select the position in which the ad should appear in relation to the selected element.

 - Simply select this option and copy the HTML code from the field.
-You can place it anywhere, where HTML is rendered, e.g. in a text widget, page, or theme options.
+You can place it anywhere where HTML is rendered, e.g., in a text widget, page, or theme options.

-Here are some things to keep in mind when using the Custom Position placement:
+Here are some things to keep in mind when using the Custom Position placement.